aelij/spanify/docs/basics.md

 **Collection expressions** are an alternative, terse syntax C# 12 to initialize collections that also supports `Span<T>`, for which the compiler will (currently) generate an inline array type.

 Together they provide a powerful mechanism to allocate stack arrays of statically-known sizes.
-In C# 13 (probably), it will also be used to support `params Span<T>`.
+In C# 13 it is also used to support `params Span<T>`.

 ### Example: ContainsAny